DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 performing a kind of medium analysis of his own work.
 He began by giving a symbolic reasoning for his ‘directorial choices’ telling me that he focuses mainly ‘on the face.
-That’s how people watching the video ‘connect’ with it.
+That’s how people watching the video "connect" with it.
 Because as a viewer we feel compelled and we can understand and accept (or deny) a person’s reaction.
 And the best way is either by an action of the person, like in a movie; or by the person’s face.’
 Falla then moves on to discussing how the medium of videoblogging